dkoterwa/dkoterwa/README.md

 :seedling: I'm currently learning NLP, Deep Learning and Maths behind AI Music.

-:mailbox: You can reach me via e-mail: koterwadominik@icloud.com
+:mailbox: You can reach me via e-mail: koterwadominik@icloud.com or [LinkedIn](https://www.linkedin.com/in/dominikkoterwa/)

 I highly encourage you to see some of my little project, here on GitHub or by clicking the links: